 The department appreciates that students learn in a variety of ways and our lesson plans and schemes of work ensure that visual, auditory and kinaesthetic learners have the opportunity to access differentiated activities to succeed.
-The continued development of differentiated SOLO resources and, for instance, Key Stage 3 homework projects has integrated many of the skills required by students to become independent learners through supporting writing frames, techniques in analysing data and the use of ICT to identify trends and relationships, through associated websites such as GapMinder and ArcGIS online.
+For instance, Key Stage 3 homework projects have integrated many of the skills required by students to become independent learners through supporting writing frames, techniques in analysing data and the use of ICT to identify trends and relationships, through associated websites such as GapMinder and ArcGIS online.
 It is pleasing to see that as students progress through these projects, students grow in confidence both in terms of the geography studied and the way in which they express their opinions verbally and in writing.
 This confidence in expressing ideas is an essential requirement at Key Stage 4; particularly for the extended 6- and 9-mark questions, which need to address command words such as 'Evaluate' and 'To what extent ... ', which relies upon students to be able to successfully write in a discursive style.
 Equally, this provides a foundation for the skills and demands of Higher Education and employment.